wso2/docs-mi/en/docs/learn/examples/routing-examples/routing-based-on-payloads.md

-# How to route requests based on Message Payloads
+# How to Route Requests Based on Message Payloads

 This example scenario uses a back-end service with two stock quote inventories (IBM and MSFT).
 A proxy service is configured in the Micro Integrator to use separate mediation sequences for processing request messages with different **payloads**.